This section of the site contains resources developed to assist and support those responsible for administering the Firefighters' Pension Schemes.

 Administration of the schemes is supported by LGA centrally and a network of forums and groups also exists for administrators and Fire & Rescue Authorities to work together to share best practice and provide peer support.

-The Fire Communications Working Group (FCWG) is a meeting of fire service and pension administration professionals who are involved in communicating the Firefighters' Pension Scheme benefits for the 1992, 2006, Retained Modified and 2015 schemes.
+The Fire Communications Working Group (FCWG) is a meeting of fire service and pension administration professionals who are involved in communicating the Firefighters' Pension Scheme benefits of the 1992, 2006, and 2015 schemes.
 It is a collaborative forum, who meet on a quarterly basis to develop items of communication, primarily for scheme members in the Firefighters' Pension Schemes.
 The group was created and is run by the Local Government Association.

 The Terms of Reference give more information about the background and membership of the group.